Bathymophila micans

 Bathymophila micans is a species of sea snail, a marine gastropod mollusk in the family Solariellidae.

 Description

-The height of the shell attains 7 mm, its diameter 7½ mm.
-The rather thin shell is narrowly perforated and has a trochiform shape.
-The white surface is very shining with nacreous reflections.
-The conic spire occupies half of the length.
+The shell attains a height of 7 mm and a diameter of 7½ mm.
+The relatively thin shell is narrowly perforated and has a trochiform shape.
+Its white surface is highly lustrous with nacreous reflections.
+The conic spire occupies half the shell's length.
 It contains five slightly convex whorls, separated by a well-marked suture.
-At the top of each whorl, close to the suture, there is a very narrow, decurrent zone with many longitudinal striae.
-These end at the angle at the limit of the zone in a series of small tubercles.
-The rest of the surface shows feeble growth lines.
-At the base of the body whorl there is a very feeble granular row bordering the umbilical region.
+At the top of each whorl, near the suture, there is a very narrow, decurrent zone with numerous longitudinal striae.
+These striae end at the zone's angle in a series of small tubercles.
+The remaining surface shows faint growth lines.
+At the base of the body whorl, a very subtle granular row borders the umbilical region.
 The aperture is subquadrangular.
-The broad columella is feebly arcuate and ends with a blunt tooth.
+The broad columella is slightly arcuate and terminates with a blunt tooth.
 The outer lip is thin.